GreenfinityFarms/api/README.md

 See Nes' [protocol documentation](https://github.com/hapijs/nes/blob/master/PROTOCOL.md) for more information on allowed values in sender/receivers.

+### Current TODO's

+- [ ] Add payload validation
+- [ ] Add error logging
+- [ ] Add query sanitization

 ## Development instructions

-1. Create a file called `env.json` and populate it with your database credentials:
+1. Create a file called `env.json` and populate it with your database credentials, for example:

 ```json
 {